xtpub/api-doc/rest-api-v1-en.md

 Finally, the signature is assigned to the parameter name signature and submitted to the server.
 <br/>

+### How to Apply for API Key

+step 1: Visit the official website and login to your account.<br/>
+step 2:	Click the account on the right side, select API management, and enter the API Key application page.<br/>
+step 3:	Fill in remarks, whitelist, API access rights, security password and dynamic verification code to generate AccessKey and SecretKey.<br/>

 ### Return format
 All interfaces’ returns are in JSON format.
 <br/>